The Benefits of Pets in the Office

-A study performed by Randolph Barker and associates (2012) found that people who brought dogs with them to work had lower concentrations of Cortisol (the stress depicting hormone) and reported lower feelings of stress throughout the day.
+Aside from being able to sniff out cancer and decrease our chances of developing allergies, dogs have also known to reduce stress, depression and anxiety.
+A study performed by Randolph Barker and associates (2012) found that people who brought dogs with them to work had lower concentrations of Cortisol (the stress hormone) and reported lower feelings of stress throughout the day.

 Another study by Gueguen and Cicotti (2008) suggests that the ownership of pets can increase our socio-positive perception of others.
 Subjects with pets were found to receive help more readily when performing tasks such as asking for change or when they dropped a handful of coins.
 The presence of a pet was also found to increase the chances of successfully obtaining a stranger's phone number.
 Picking up with pets really is a thing!

-Taking pets into the office is not every company's cup of tea.
-Before arranging with your employer to bring in Mr Mittens, it's best to check for anyone with allergies or pet phobias.
-While you may be working more efficiently and less stressfully, Margaret in accounts mightn't be so happy about sniffling through an entire box of Kleenex.
+Allowing pets in the office is not every company's cup of tea.
+Before asking your employer to allow pets in the office, it's best to check with anyone about potential allergies or pet phobias.
+While you may work more efficiently and experience reduced stress, Margaret in accounts mightn't be so happy about sniffling through an entire box of Kleenex.

 Pets are truly part of our team and we have entertained many dogs, some cats and even a couple of bunnies over the years!
 If your employer is on the fence about allowing pets in the office, now you'll have some studies to entice them with.
 Not only are you going to be happier, friendlier and less stressed but you'll likely be more productive with your kitty or pooch by your side!